wlbyte/wgg/README.md

 It can be used in conjunction with [wireguard-go](https://git.zx2c4.com/wireguard-go/about/) for an almost complete userspace implementation of WireGuard on platforms which can be targeted by Go but do not have an implementation of WireGuard available.

-`wg-go` can also control a kernel-based WireGuard configuration.
+`wgg` can also control a kernel-based WireGuard configuration.

 For more information on WireGuard, please see https://www.wireguard.com/.